From Cinerama to 132-year-old Jules Maes Saloon, the ‘pace of loss’ in Seattle is accelerating

 Brothers chronicles loss.
 Most days at her website, Vanishing Seattle, she tries to document the city’s “displaced & disappearing institutions, businesses, communities & cultures.”
 Lately it’s been like taking photos while going over a waterfall.

 There was the landmark theater Cinerama, gone.
 Ballard’s Bop Street Records, with its half-million albums, closed.
 Bavarian Meats, gone from the Pike Place Market, where it’s been since the World’s Fair.
-The Rebar, the Seattle club that became a cultural pioneer by realizing it didn’t have to be pigeonholed as either a gay bar or a straight bar, closed and moving out of downtown.
+Re-bar, the Seattle club that became a cultural pioneer by realizing it didn’t have to be pigeonholed as either a gay bar or a straight bar, closed and moving out of downtown.

 As the pandemic vise tightened again this summer, the sea change appears to be accelerating.
 The Seattle Times reports that at least 20 more restaurants have folded, including Bill’s Off Broadway, which was there on lower Capitol Hill for 40 years.
 And unimaginably, Jules Maes Saloon, arguably the oldest bar in Seattle, which had survived in the industrial Georgetown neighborhood since 30 years before the 1918 Spanish flu pandemic.